Guiding Teacher

 Rev. Daishin McCabe is Nebraska Zen Center’s interim priest.
 Daishin is a dharma heir of Dai-en Bennage Roshi, with whom he studied in monastic residence for 15 years; he has also practiced in Japan at several training temples and with Thich Nhat Hanh in France.
 He has degrees in Religion and Biology from Bucknell University, has trained as a behavioral health chaplain and as a Trauma Sensitive Yoga instructor, and teaches World Religions at the Des Moines Area Community College and at the Shogaku Zen Institute.
 He and his wife Jisho Sara Seibert are the guiding teachers at Zen Fields in Ames and Clive, Iowa.

-Since June 2022, Daishin has dedicated one weekend a month to providing in-person services at NZC.
-He leads sesshins, retreats, and ceremonies like Ryaku Fusatsu (the Full Moon precepts ceremony); gives dharma talks and meets with students one on one; and teaches yoga and calligraphy classes.
-Daishin also shares a dharma talk with us via Zoom one Sunday a month and provides other behind-the-scenes support.
-NZC sangha members are able to participate in online activities that Daishin offers in his role as Guiding Teacher at Zen Fields, including morning meditation, two weekday evening dharma studies, and twice-weekly Integral Yoga sessions.
+Since June 2022, Daishin has dedicated one weekend a month to providing in-person services at NZC, leading sesshins, retreats, and ceremonies like Fusatsu (the Full Moon precepts ceremony), giving dharma talks and meeting with students one on one.
+In addition, he has shared a dharma talk with us via Zoom one Sunday a month.
+Starting in 2026, Daishin has reduced his time with us in order to devote more time to his family, and will be dividing his NZC activities with Rev. Koji Acquaviva.
+Daishin will continue to provide important behind-the-scenes support and advice to NZC.
+NZC sangha members can still participate in online activities that Daishin offers in his role as Guiding Teacher at Zen Fields, including morning meditation and weekday evening dharma studies.
 Members of the Zen Fields sangha frequently join NZC retreats and other activities as well.

 NZC’s Teacher Residency